SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 This same section defines that newly defined transport mappings must preserve the stateful nature of EPP.

-The stateless nature of REPP dictates that no session state is maintained on the EPP server.
-Each request from client to server will contain all of the information necessary to understand the request.
-The server will close the connection after each HTTP request.
+The stateless nature of REPP requires that no session state is maintained on the EPP server.

-With a stateless mechanism, some drawbacks of EPP (as mentioned in Section 5) are circumvented.
+Each client request to the server contains all the information necessary for the server to process the request.

 A good understanding of the EPP base protocol specification [@!RFC5730] is advised, to grasp the command mapping described in this